-Economic Community priority Intended public value outcome or impact Promoting local suppliers and suppliers who support the Town's community needs through local employment, use of local subcontractors or other local suppliers, creation or funding of training opportunities and other initiatives for social inclusion within the local community.
+Economic Community priority Intended public value outcome or impact EC1 - Facilitating a strong local economy.
+Promoting local suppliers and suppliers who support the Town's community needs through local employment, use of local subcontractors or other local suppliers, creation or funding of training opportunities and other initiatives for social inclusion within the local community.